Weno-Inc/dignity-documentation/index.md

 Examples
 Contributing
 License
-Features
+Features:
-Simple syntax for defining styles and click events.
+- Simple syntax for defining styles and click events.
-Support for variables and arithmetic operations.
+- Support for variables and arithmetic operations.
-Easy-to-read structure for defining sections and runners.
+- Easy-to-read structure for defining sections and runners.
-Commenting system using the ``$`` symbol.
+- Commenting system using the ``$`` symbol.

 ##
 **Installation**